The Mission of the Alexander Kartveli Association

 The story of Alexander Kartveli and his contributions to aviation science and US-Georgian relations is one of courage, freedom and perseverance and speaks poignantly to events unfolding today in the area of democracy and human rights.

-Since 2014, we have embarked on a major preservation effort to collect rare footage, images and artifacts about Alexander Kartveli and publish the collection on a dedicated website.
+Since 2014, we have embarked on a major preservation effort to collect rare footage, images and artifacts about Alexander Kartveli and publish this collection on our website and through other social media.
 To continue this work and to better garner support for the mission of the Association, the founding member, Richard Rubin, created a not for profit organization in Georgia (the Alexander Kartveli Association).
-That effort culminated in a 2016 exhibit at the Georgian National Museum curated to highlight Kartveli's life and accomplishments.
-The exhibit greatly advanced awareness about Kartveli and the Association's mission and helped create the platform for all the Association's current programs that continue to unfold today.
+Sadly, that entity has now been dissolved due to discriminatory effects from the recent Georgia’s Foreign Agents Law, but our work and mission continue from abroad.

 From our inception we have generated public awareness about this prominent major aircraft designer and aeronautical engineer who has remained largely unknown for decades.
 The outreach campaign and preservation efforts are designed to: